Blog: The Date Window

 Who invented the date window, the little window on a watch dial that shows today's date?

 I am pretty sure that Rolex would like us to think that it was them.
-I must have read this somewhere because I used to repeat it, and I wouldn't have made it up.
-Today the Rolex web site (accessed 15 August 2019) says ‘The year 1945 saw the birth of the Datejust, the first self‑winding wrist chronometer to indicate the date in a window on the dial.’
-This is not quite the same as saying that Rolex invented the date window in 1945, but without the qualification ‘self‑winding wrist chronometer’, which many people would see as just a fancy way of saying wristwatch, it would say that the Datejust was the first watch with a date window.
+Today the Rolex web site (accessed 15 August 2019) says “The year 1945 saw the birth of the Datejust, the first self‑winding wrist chronometer to indicate the date in a window on the dial.”
+This is not quite the same as saying that Rolex invented the date window in 1945, but without the qualification “self‑winding wrist chronometer”, which I am sure that many people would see as just a fancy way of saying wristwatch, it would say that the Datejust was the first watch with a date window.

-Fabrique d'Horlogerie Marlys S. A. of La Chaux-de-Fonds was granted a Swiss patent for ‘Mécanisme indiquant le quantième du mois pour montres et pendulettes’ or mechanism indicating the date of the month for watches and clocks on 15 December 1931, the priority date being 16 July 1930.
+Fabrique d'Horlogerie Marlys S. A. of La Chaux-de-Fonds was granted on 15 December 1931 a Swiss patent for “Mécanisme indiquant le quantième du mois pour montres et pendulettes” or mechanism indicating the date of the month for watches and clocks, the priority date being 16 July 1930.

 If you have any questions or comments, please don't hesitate to to get in touch via my Contact Me page.

 Copyright © David Boettcher 2006 - 2020 all rights reserved.
 This page updated August 2019.
 W3CMVS.
 Back to the top of the page.